project-chip/zap/docs/custom-zcl.md

 Apart from making sure that the queries all consider custom package IDs when querying for its package IDs, there should be nothing else special happening with these packages, they are just regular ZCL entities.

-ZAP could provide some validation though, since there are specific ZCL rules around what IDs the custom entities can take.
+ZAP should provide some validation though, since there are specific ZCL rules around what IDs the custom entities can take.
+If there is a conflict between two XML files [possibly due to trying to overload], then ZAP should also point this out to the user, and ask/tell the user about what the desired resolution should be.

+Essentially, once these XMLs are loaded, the ZCL entities between custom and standard entities should be treated identically, as long as queries respect the session's list of packageIds.

 ## ZAP File Format